jawj/IKEv2-setup/README.md

 * Check the server logs on strongSwan startup and when you try to connect, and the client logs when you try to connect.

   * __On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`.
 To see startup logs, log in to another session and `sudo ipsec restart` there, then switch back.
-To see the logs during a connection attempt, try to connect from a client.
+To see what's logged during a connection attempt, try to connect from a client.

   * __On the client:__  On a Mac, open Console.app in /Applications/Utilities.
 If connecting from an iPhone, plug the iPhone into the Mac.
 Pick the relevant device (in the bar down the left), and filter the output (in the box at top right) to `nesession`, and try to connect.
-On Windows or Linux I don't know where you find the logs (if _you_ know, feel free to write the explanation and send a pull request).
+(On Windows or Linux I don't know where you find the logs — if _you_ know, feel free to write the explanation and send a pull request).

+### Users

+To add or change VPN users, it's:

+    sudo nano /etc/ipsec.secrets

+Edit usernames and passwords as you see fit (but don't touch the first line, which specifies the server certificate).
+The line format for each user is:

+    someusername %any : EAP "somepassword"

+To exit nano it's `Ctrl + O` then `Ctrl + X`, and to have strongSwan pick up the changes it's:

+    sudo ipsec secrets

 ### Upgrades